sofa-framework/doc/plugins/usual-plugins/sofaimplicitfield/implicitsurfacemapping.md

 <!-- generate_doc -->
 # ImplicitSurfaceMapping

-Compute an iso-surface from a set of particles
+Compute an iso-surface from a set of particles.

 ## Vec3d,Vec3d